 How to Set up Aquaponics?

 With so many benefits and increasing popularity, the demands of constructing Aquaponics are increasing among every house.
-A brief detail of essentials required to see how to build an aquaponics system step by step by the link
+A brief detail of essentials required to see how to build an aquaponics system step by step by the link is shared here.

 If you have fish, or even if you plan on starting with some fish, the first thing required is a tank for them to live in.
 The critical factor in the success of your aquaponics system is the fish tank because it’s from where all other filtration and nutrient exchange comes from.
 So, to start with, make sure that the tank is of sufficient size.
 For example, you could use about 5 gallons for a small fish tank as 5-10 gallons for a larger one.